alexanderbird/gulp-json-handlebars/README.md

 * `partialsDirectory` -- string or array of strings indicating paths to handlebars partials
 * `supplementaryData` -- optional object, will be merged with the template data from the json that's piped through
+* `preProcessData` -- optional function which will be called with the data parsed from the json file.
+The return value from this function will be used instead of the json data.

 # Attribution